 Net income helps in formatting the actual worth of a company, and the investors look up to it to know whether their investment is in safe hands or not.

-Are you looking for ways to calculate net income?
+Are you looking for ways to calculate net income or net profit?
 It is a simple process that is easy to understand and follow.
-You just need to take the steps one by one and reach your destination successfully.
+You just need to take the steps one by one as described in the equation and reach your destination successfully.

 Gross profit is the income of a business entity that remains with it after paying the initial manufacturing and production expenses.
 To calculate gross profits deduct the cost of goods sold or COGS from the revenue figure.
 COGS include